 The following instructions shall apply in respect of all new cases handled by Nordisk

-All cases referred to Nordisk will be handled by Nordisk Legal Services, which is a division within Nordisk Skibsrederforening.
+All cases referred to Nordisk will be handled by Nordisk Defence Club (Nordisk Skibsrederforening).
+Hereafter referred to as Nordisk.

 All cases of a nature that falls within Nordisk cover and that may be covered by Nordisk, in whole or in part, will be handled in accordance with our Statutes & Rules.
 All members should have received a copy of our Statutes & Rules, which are also available on our website www.nordisk.no

-For the sake of clarity we remind all members of rule 6.2 of our Statutes & Rules stating that the member will be responsible for all costs incurred in a case, including fees payable to Nordisk Legal Services.
+For the sake of clarity we remind all members of rule 6.2 of our Statutes & Rules stating that the member will be responsible for all costs incurred in a case, including fees payable to Nordisk.
 Nordisk Skibsrederforening may at the discretion of the Board wholly or partly indemnify the member for such costs.
 Fees will be calculated in accordance with paragraph 3 below.

 To the extent that the Board has not exercised its discretion to indemnify a member or when cases handled do not fall within the cover, such cases will be handled in accordance with our Terms of business in line with the following principles:

-- The client/member will be responsible for payment of all fees invoiced by Nordisk Legal Services and all other costs incurred in connection with the case.
+- The client/member will be responsible for payment of all fees invoiced by Nordisk and all other costs incurred in connection with the case.